nbird11/tag/README.md

 # Tag
-This is a game in which one player is 'it' and they have to tag another player!
+<p>This is a game in which one player is 'it' and they have to tag another player!
-There will be a maze to traverse, powerups, and much more!
+There will be a maze to traverse, powerups, and much more!</p>
 ---

 ## Project Structure